smattymatty/mathew-storm-site/writing_content/Chapter 16 - The Breaking.md

 The Minotaur's fist came down.

-Not a swipe.
+It didn't need a swipe.
 Just weight.
 Simple physics.
 The guard crumpled with the sound of everything inside breaking at once.

 Another soldier, bronze, younger, faster, almost made it to the gate.

 The Minotaur caught him mid-stride.
 Lifted.
 The man was still screaming when teeth found throat.
-When hunger found satisfaction in hot meat, in the taste of terror and salt and—
+When hunger found satisfaction in hot meat, in the taste of terror and salt and-

-—the edge coming off.
+-the edge coming off.

 The desperate, gnawing emptiness starting to recede.
 The fog lifting.
-Thought returning where before was only need.
+Thought returning where before there was only need.

 The Minotaur stopped.

-Stood in the courtyard, blood dripping from its muzzle, three bodies at its feet.
+Stood in the courtyard, warm blood dripping from its muzzle, three bodies at its feet.
 The remaining soldiers had fled.
 Their weapons lay scattered.
-The two sacks of grain they'd been killing each other over sat forgotten, trampled, split open and worthless.
+The two sacks of grain sat forgotten, trampled, split open and worthless.

 The Minotaur's breathing slowed.

 No longer desperate gulps but measured rhythm.
 In through nostrils that had learned to read stone by scent.
-Out through lungs that had adapted to stale air but remembered, distantly, what FRESH meant.
+Out through lungs that had adapted to stale air but remembered, distantly, what fresh air meant.

 It looked at the bodies.
 Really looked, not just saw as food but as... what?

 Meat that had been alive.
 That had been fighting.
 Over grain.
 Over territory.
 Over things that didn't matter.

 Like the tributes who'd fought in the labyrinth.
-Who'd built barricades, who'd used tactics, who'd learned nothing and died anyway.
+Who'd built barricades, who'd used tactics, who'd died anyway.

 These ones were the same.